-If the accuser had convicted the accuse with prayed the count to grant him a i The count never took on himself the the verdict; he always directed on to perform it.
-If the assessor tho difficult for his judgment, he such was the case, and the co to another, who might free sibility in the same may k.

-assessors be able to come to a decision, the matter was put off till the next court-day.
+If the accuser had convicted the accused, he forthwith prayed the count to grant him a just sentence.
+The count never took on himself the office of finding the verdict; he always directed one of the assessors to perform it.
+If the assessor thought the matter too difficult for his judgment, he averred on oath that such was the case, and the court then gave the duty to another, who might free himself from the responsibility in the same manner.
+Should none of the assessors be able to come to a decision, the matter was put off till the next court-day.

 But if the assessor undertook the finding of the verdict, it lay with himself whether he should do so alone, or retire to take the opinion of the other assessors and the by-standers.
 To give the verdict due force it must be found sitting, otherwise it might be objected to.
-Whether or not the assessor was bound to decide according to the majority of voices is un-When the verdict had been found the ascertain. sessor appeared with his colleagues before the tribunal. and delivered it to the count, who then passed sentence.
+Whether or not the assessor was bound to decide according to the majority of voices is uncertain.
+When the verdict had been found the assessor appeared with his colleagues before the tribunal, and delivered it to the count, who then passed sentence.
 What the penalties were for different offences was a secret known only to the initiated; but, if they were of a capital nature, the halter, as was intimated by the one which lay before the count, was the instrument of punishment.

-Should the accused not have appeared, and been in consequence outlawed, he was forfehmed by the following awful curse : it was declared that " he should be excluded from the public peace, from all liberties and rights, and the highest un-peace, un-grace, and halter be appointed for him; that he should be cut off from all communication with any Christian people, and be cursed so that he might wither in his body, and neither become any more verdant, nor increase in any manner; that his wife should be held to be a widow, and his children orphans; that he should be without honour and without right, and given up to any one; that his neck should be left to the ravens, his body to all beasts, to the birds of the air and the fishes in the water; but his soul should be commended to God," &c. &c.
+Should the accused not have appeared, and been in consequence outlawed, he was forfehmed by the following awful curse: it was declared that "he should be excluded from the public peace, from all liberties and rights, and the highest un-peace, un-grace, and halter be appointed for him; that he should be cut off from all communication with any Christian people, and be cursed so that he might wither in his body, and neither become any more verdant, nor increase in any manner; that his wife should be held to be a widow, and his children orphans; that he should be without honour and without right, and given up to any one; that his neck should be left to the ravens, his body to all beasts, to the birds of the air and the fishes in the water; but his soul should be commended to God." &c. &c.